-In addition, we expect to pay dividends to our shareholders prior to the consummation of this offering in the aggregate amount of up to US\$30 million.
+In addition, on January 21, 2021, we paid dividends to our shareholders in an aggregate amount of US\$23.3 million.

 Cautionary Statement Regarding Preliminary Information

 The preliminary results and key performance indicators discussed above are subject to revision based upon the completion of our and our funds' year-end financial closing processes as well as the related audit of the results of operations for the year ended December 31, 2020.
 The information presented herein should not be considered a substitute for full financial statements prepared in accordance with IFRS.
 We caution you that these preliminary results and indicators are not guarantees of future performance or outcomes and that actual results may differ materially from those described above.
 For additional information, see "Cautionary Statement Regarding Forward-Looking Statements" and "Risk Factors."
 This information should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus.